bradstimpson/tinysearch-go/README.md

 ## Release Approach

 Using `github.com/nwillc/gorelease` we update the .version file with our target semver and then run `gorelease`.
-This creates a version.go file and will automatically tag and push to github.
+This creates a `gen/version.go` file and will automatically tag and push to github.

+To run this a convenient target is in the Makefile: `make release v0.2.2`.
+The git repository needs to be clean prior to doing a release.

 ## Testing Approach

 * go test ./... -v -cover
-* go test ./... -coverprofile=coverage/c.out
+* go test ./... -coverprofile=test/coverage/c.out
-* go tool cover -html=coverage/c.out
+* go tool cover -html=test/coverage/c.out
 * go test -run ' '
 * golangci-lint run